-I would like to thank Ian Logan and Samu Niskanen for their helpful comments on versions of this paper, particularly §4, and for providing me with copies of papers I couldn't obtain myself.
-Thanks also to Paul Thelen for providing me with a copy of [Henry 1959].

-Research on this paper was supported by the project "Dialogical Foundations of Semantics" (DiFoS) in the ESF EuroCoRes programme LogICCC (LogICCC-FP004; DN 231-80-002; CN 2008/08314/GW).
+I would like to thank Ian Logan and Samu Niskanen for offering helpful comments on an earlier version of this paper, particularly on §4.
+Support for the research on this paper was provided by the project "Dialogical Foundations of Semantics" (DiFoS) in the ESF EuroCoRes programme LogICCC (LogICCC-FP004; DN 231-80-002; CN 2008/08314/GW).